phax/ph-diver/README.md

 # News and Noteworthy

+* v1.0.1 - work in progress
+    * Added support for a "Table of contents" per Group ID and Artefact ID.
 * v1.0.0 - 2023-09-13
     * Initial version with support for in-memory, file system, HTTP and S3 repositories